 If you want to search for the best price, you can contact different capable translators mentioned in the list and compare their prices.

 In some cases, you might need to authenticate the translated documents using an apostille.
 An apostille is a special stamp that certifies the validity of a document within countries that participate in The Hague Convention.
 Here is the list of the countries participating.
-You will find also in the list the competent authorities to carry out the apostille.
+You will also find the list of the competent authorities to carry out the apostille.

 6. With us, you don't need to worry about excessive translations!